Nephrotic Syndrome - Topic Overview

 Many other things can cause the

 blood vessel damage that leads to nephrotic syndrome, including:

 Symptoms may include:

 or in the feet or ankles.
 This is the most common symptom.

 How is nephrotic syndrome diagnosed?

-have other tests to see what is causing nephrotic syndrome.
-You may also
+also have other tests to identify what is causing nephrotic syndrome.

 How is it treated?

-slowing, or preventing further kidney damage.
+slow, or prevent further kidney damage.
 The treatment you need depends on

 your age and what health problem is causing nephrotic